 Failing to contemplate the use of your logo in the future could result in many difficulties later in time.
 If your logo were to be placed on small business cards, large billboards, or on the side of delivery trucks, it is vital that you consider how the design would appear on all of these pieces of collateral and platforms.
 Something may look awesome on a business card but might not render very well when put on a large billboard, so take the time to think about how the logo will appear on various platforms before settling for a final design.

 3. Update Your Design From Time To Time

 Sadly, even the best logos do not last forever.
 To ensure that your logo stays up-to-date, it is vital to consider making small tweaks to it to make it look more current.
 However, if your logo was successful in past, and still is, it is advisable that you do not make any significant changes to the already existing design.
-Sometimes, using a cleaner, more elegant icon or changing the typeface could be all that is needed to make your logo look more current.
+At times, making your logo look more contemporary might only require using a cleaner icon or changing the typeface.

 If you are looking for a new logo for your business or brand or are rebranding your business, then do your best to find the perfect balance.
 If you are working with the right brand marketers and designers, you could find the perfect blend of both your existing logo and a modernized design version that evokes a fresh new feel and look.